microsoft/cloud-advocate-workshops/gMSA-AKS-Workshop/readme.md

 1. Open a new browser session and navigate to [https://portal.azure.com](https://portal.azure.com)
 2. Login to the Azure portal with your credential.
 3. On the Azure portal, click the Cloud Shell button on the top right-corner.
-4. If a message "You have no storage mounted" appears, select the subscription you want to perform this exercise and click "Create Storage".
+4. If a message "You have no storage mounted" appears, select the subscription you want to perform this exercise with and click "Create Storage".
+No need to use an existing private virtual network if prompted.
+5. Azure may ask how you want to create a storage account, select "We will create a storage account for you".
-5. On the new Cloud Shell window, make sure "PowerShell" is the selected shell on the top left-corner.
+6. On the new Cloud Shell window, make sure "PowerShell" is the selected shell on the top left-corner.
 If Bash is selected, select PowerShell and wait for the Cloud Shell session to reload.
-6. On the Cloud Shell window, select the upload/download files icon.
+7. On the Cloud Shell window, select the upload/download files icon.
 Click Upload.
 On the window to select the file to upload, select the DeployAKS.ps1 file that accompanies this workshop.
-7. On the Cloud Shell window, close the information banner that confirmed the file was uploaded and run "./DeployAKS.ps1".
+8. On the Cloud Shell window, close the information banner that confirmed the file was uploaded and run "./DeployAKS.ps1".
-8. Provide the following information when asked:
+9. Provide the following information when asked:

 - Resource Group Name: GMSATestRG
 - Resource Group Location: westus2 (You can use a different location depending on your geo-location)